 The sequel gives this status to Storm near the end, where the nanites allow enemies to share powers with each other.
-Their powers tend to be either telekinesis, fire or ice, the latter two being powers Storm is immune to, making a good lot of the challenge in the later missions including the final boss fight with Nanite-Fury.
+Their powers tend to be either telekinesis, fire or ice, the latter two being powers Storm is immune to, reducing a good lot of the challenge in the later missions including the final boss fight with Nanite-Fury to nil.

 Doctor Strange happens to have a spell that has a chance of... instantly killing any non-boss enemy in the game by turning them into a box.
 A box that can contain GOODIES.

-Narm: Penance in MUA 2.
-Also a fair chunk of Mephisto's Realm, with the use of "astral energy" instead of "soul" and Nightcrawler's Small Nein.
+Also a fair chunk of Mephisto's dialogue, with the use of "astral energy" instead of "soul" and Nightcrawler's Small Nein.

 In the first Pro-Reg mission, as soon as you run into the White Star, one of them says in the whiniest voice imaginable: "It's a raid!
 Get to your positions!"